Skatteetaten/aurora/docs/documentation/openshift/index.md

 The main user facing components implementing these mechanisms are:

-* Aurora Console: The most prominent feature of the Aurora OpenShift platform is the Aurora Console.
-The Aurora Console is a custom built web application that we use in conjunction with the platform provided OpenShift Console to better handle applications across teams and environments.
+- Aurora Konsoll: The most prominent feature of the Aurora OpenShift platform is the Aurora KOnsoll.
+The Aurora Konsoll is a custom built web application that we use in conjunction with the platform provided OpenShift Console to better handle applications across teams and environments.
-* [AO](https://github.com/Skatteetaten/ao): The Aurora OpenShift Command Line Client.
+- [AO](https://github.com/Skatteetaten/ao): The Aurora OpenShift Command Line Client.
 Our custom built CLI that works with a set of high level configuration files that helps managing applications and configuration across environments.
-* AuroraConfig: A DSL config format for describing applications and groupings of applications (environments)
+- AuroraConfig: A DSL config format for describing applications and groupings of applications (environments)
-* The Aurora API: The API that implements all our custom services.
-Used by the Aurora Console and AO. [boober](https://github.com/Skatteetaten/boober), [mokey](https://github.com/Skatteetaten/mokey), [dbh](https://github.com/Skatteetaten/dbh)
+- The Aurora API: The API that implements all our custom services.
+Used by the Aurora Konsoll and AO.
+[Gobo](https://github.com/Skatteetaten/gobo), [Boober](https://github.com/Skatteetaten/boober), [Mokey](https://github.com/Skatteetaten/mokey), [DBH](https://github.com/Skatteetaten/dbh), [Gillis](https://github.com/Skatteetaten/gillis)
-* [Architect](https://github.com/Skatteetaten/architect): A Docker image that implements the image build process for all our supported runtime technologies
+- [Architect](https://github.com/Skatteetaten/architect): A Docker image that implements the image build process for all our supported runtime technologies
-* Base Images: A set of Alpine Linux based Docker Images that all our applications are built from. [wingnut](https://github.com/Skatteetaten/wingnut) and [wrench](https://github.com/Skatteetaten/wrench)
+- Base Images: A set of Alpine Linux based Docker Images that all our applications are built from.
+[Wingnut](https://github.com/Skatteetaten/wingnut) and [Wrench](https://github.com/Skatteetaten/wrench)

 The coming sections will describe these components in more detail.